-The CEO and executive leadership team are responsible for identifying, evaluating and monitoring risk.
+More broadly, the CEO and executive leadership team are responsible for identifying, evaluating and monitoring risk.
 The executive leadership team is responsible for the accuracy and validity of risk information reported to the Board and also for ensuring clear communication of the Board and executive leadership's position on risk throughout the Company.

-In particular, at the Board and executive leadership strategy planning sessions held throughout the year, the CEO and executive team reviews and identifies key business and financial risks that could prevent the Company from achieving its objectives.
+In particular, at the Board and executive leadership strategy planning sessions held throughout the year, the CEO and executive leadership team review and identify key business and financial risks that could prevent the Company from achieving its objectives.

-The Risk Management Policy is available on the Company's corporate website.
+A copy of the Risk Management Policy is available on the Company's corporate website.